Another record! NZ's fastest woman makes 100m history

 The women's 100m semifinals are scheduled to start at 12.33pm on Monday.

-Hobbs' performance followed on from that of fellow Kiwi sprinter Eddie Osei-Nketia, who yesterday set a new New Zealand record in his heat to qualify for the semifinals.
+Hobbs' performance followed fellow Kiwi sprinter Eddie Osei-Nketia, who yesterday set a new New Zealand record in his heat to qualify for the semifinals.
 Osei-Nketia's time of 10.08sec edged the previous New Zealand mark of 10.11sec - set by his father Gus 28 years ago.

 The 21-year-old couldn't repeat the dose in his semifinal, running a 10.29sec race to finish seventh in his heat.
 The slowest qualifying time for the final was 10.06sec.